lambdaclass/concrete/ROADMAP.md

    inspect one audit bundle without repo-local assumptions.
 12. Improve onboarding, tutorial, and docs around `proved` / `enforced` / `reported` / `assumed` / `trusted`.
+12a.
+Resolve string interpolation / formatting as an explicit release-facing
+     decision, not an orphaned gap.
+V1 rejects string interpolation syntax, format macros, and trait-object-style `Display` because they hide allocation, dispatch, and formatting authority.
+The supported path is `std.fmt` over `std.io.Writer`, with any string-returning helper carrying `with(Alloc)` and any future convenience helper pulled by workloads.

+     Required cleanup: remove or close the stale `LANGUAGE_GAPS.md` and `docs/bugs/README.md` entries that call interpolation a blocker unless a concrete workload reopens the decision.
+If a future workload proves the Writer path insufficient, add a new design note that preserves the same
+     evidence: visible allocation, no macros, no hidden dynamic dispatch, and a gate proving fixed-buffer formatting remains allocation-free.
+12b.
+Refresh or archive stale gap/backlog documents before release.
+Documents
+     such as `docs/LANGUAGE_GAPS.md`, root-level idea piles, and old stdlib reviews may be useful historically, but they cannot sit next to the roadmap making claims that contradict closed known holes or current semantics.
+Gate: `scripts/tests/check_gap_docs_current.sh` rejects stale
+     "true blocker" / "largest gap" claims unless they map to an open roadmap item or known-hole id; otherwise the material moves to CHANGELOG/archive with a date and status.
 13. Add positioning page against Rust, Zig, Lean, SPARK/Ada, Austral, Hylo, Cogent, Dafny, F*, Why3.
 14. Add migration/adoption playbook: what C/Rust/Zig code moves first, how to